 Photo By: Adrian Curiel from Unsplash

-Monday’s game between the Tampa Bay Buccaneers and the New York Giants will be discussed in next week’s edition of this column.
+Monday night’s game between the Los Angeles Rams and San Francisco 49ers will be discussed in next week’s edition of this column.

 (Funniest) Game of the Week – Detroit Lions @ Pittsburgh Steelers

 With Steelers QB Ben Roethlisberger missing Sunday’s action due to health and safety protocols, the black and yellow turned to backup Mason Rudolph to try and carry them past the winless Detroit Lions.
 It’s clear that the Lions have been hungry for a win, as indicated by them throwing the kitchen sink (fake punts, two point conversion attempts, etc…) at the Rams a few weeks ago.
 This seemed like a perfect opportunity for Jared Goff and co. to get on the board, and it looked like that might be the case throughout regulation.
 A nagging missed extra point did prove to be costly for the Lions though, as the two teams headed to overtime tied at 16.